prettier/prettier/website/blog/2023-10-09-curious-ternaries.md

 ## Introduction

-Printing nested ternaries nicely in a wide variety of scenarios is a surprisingly tricky challenge.
+Formatting nested ternaries nicely in a wide variety of scenarios is a surprisingly tricky challenge.

+Developers have long found them so confusing to read that they end up just refactoring their code to an ugly series of `if`-`else` statements, often with a `let` declaration, an iife, or a separate function entirely.

+According to beta testers, the new formatting style we've developed can take some getting used to, but ultimately allows ternaries to be practically used as a concise form of `if`-`else`-expressions in modern codebases.

+## Historical background

-Prettier's original, naïve approach – just add indentation to each level of a nested ternary – worked fine in simple cases, but didn't scale to deeply nested ternaries and [had other problems](https://github.com/prettier/prettier/issues/737).
+Prettier's original, naïve approach – just add indentation to each level of a nested ternary – worked fine in simple cases, but obviously doesn't scale to long chains of nested ternaries and [had other problems](https://github.com/prettier/prettier/issues/737).

-So in 2018, we [replaced that with flat ternaries](https://github.com/prettier/prettier/pull/5039), which [seemed](https://github.com/prettier/prettier/pull/4767#issuecomment-401764876) like a good idea at the time, but was [not received well](https://github.com/prettier/prettier/issues/5814) – the issue asking it to be reverted has well over 500 upvotes.
+So in 2018, we [replaced that with flat ternaries](https://github.com/prettier/prettier/pull/5039), which [seemed](https://github.com/prettier/prettier/pull/4767#issuecomment-401764876) like a good idea at the time, but was [not received well](https://github.com/prettier/prettier/issues/5814) – the issue asking it to be reverted had well over 500 upvotes.

+While we did ultimately [revert back to indented ternaries](https://github.com/prettier/prettier/pull/9559), we wanted to find a better way.

-Over the last few years, we [explored](https://github.com/prettier/prettier/issues/9561) and experimented with many, many possible solutions which would be as readable as nested ternaries in common cases, but also scale to work well in a wider variety of situations.
+Over the last few years, we [explored](https://github.com/prettier/prettier/issues/9561) and experimented with many, many possible solutions which would be as readable as indented ternaries in common cases, but also scale to work well in a wider variety of situations.

+## Challenging criteria

+Ideally, we'd find one scheme that would meet our criteria:

+1. In all cases, it should be easy to follow "what's the `if`", "what's the `then`", and "what's the `else`" – and what they map to.
-Ideally, we'd find one scheme that would fluidly flow from a single ternary, to a chain of 2, to a long chain of simple cases, to something more complex with a few nested conditions.
-The syntax in JSX, TypeScript conditional expressions (which cannot be expressed with `if`), and normal JS should all look and feel the same.
-And in all cases, it should be easy to follow what's the "if", what's the "then", and what's the "else" – and what they map to.
+2. The code should fluidly flow from a single ternary, to a chain of 2, to a long chain of simple cases, to something more complex with a few nested conditions.
+(Most alternatives we explored failed this test).
+3. The syntax in JSX, TypeScript conditional expressions (which cannot be expressed with `if`), and normal JS should all look and feel the same.
+4. It should scale to nested ternary chains of arbitrary length (imagine a TypeScript conditional type with dozens of alternative cases).

+Indented ternaries clearly [failed (4)](https://github.com/prettier/prettier/pull/9559#issuecomment-720736156), arguably (1), and even (3) – we have almost always printed JSX ternaries in a flat-but-readable format that unfortunately [felt unnatural](https://github.com/prettier/prettier/pull/9552) outside of JSX.

+Many people in the community were excited about a "case-style", drawing inspiration from the `match` syntax from languages like Rust or OCaml, but it did not meet (2) and [other goals](https://github.com/prettier/prettier/issues/9561#goals:~:text=on%20that%20below.-,Goals,-I%27d%20like%20to).

+## A surprising solution

-The good news is that we found it.
+The good news is that we found a formatting algorithm that met our criteria.
 The bad news is that it's novel, and thus unfamiliar to most developers.

 In beta testing this feature, we found developers were quite skeptical when they first saw it: